JAL-code/google/Google It-Cert-Automation/e-Configuration-Management-and-the-Cloud/W4/README.md

-Storing Data in the Cloud
++Storing Data in the Cloud

 Two types of storage: